oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

-# Introduction to Oracle Machine Learning Notebooks Early Adopter (EA)
+# Introduction to Oracle Machine Learning Notebooks

 ## Introduction

-This lab walks you through the steps to sign into Oracle Machine Learning UI, create an Oracle Machine Learning (OML) notebook from scratch using the enhanced Early Adopter (EA) environment, and explore the features.
+This lab walks you through the steps to sign into Oracle Machine Learning UI, create an Oracle Machine Learning (OML) notebook from scratch using the enhanced notebook environment, and explore the features.

 Estimated Time: 15 minutes